rlichota/rlichota.github.io/README.md

-# chkstong-yibbibi
+# rlichota.github.io
-A SEO competition for 470: Information Storage and Retrieval.
+A hub of sorts for access to all my GitHub Pages Projects